Warning: I am an amateur.

 The Image was shot on Kodak Gold 200.

 First, for the control, I used the advanced editing workflow of the plustek scanner with film stock correction, multi-exposure scanning, and Infrared dust removal at 3600 DPI, which is more than enough resolution for 200 ISO Film.
-Image of a flower The colors are accurate for the scene; there is a bit of grain and dust.
+The colors are accurate for the scene; there is a bit of grain and dust.
 I would usually follow this up with some fixes in affinity photo.

 Next, I used the HDRi (16-bit TIFF Image, 3600 DPI, Multi Exposure, Infrared Dust Removal) and HDR (16-bit TIFF Image, 3600 DPI, Multi Exposure) Images and imported them into the Filmlab App with the correct settings and auto-enhancements.